About the area

 Current CRS programmes

 The education programme is for pre-primary age children (3 to 5 years).
 About 100 children currently attend the sessions.
 The curriculum is based on ‘joyful learning’ methods and there is an emphasis on dance, music and drawing.
 The aim is to ensure that these children get a chance to be enrolled into government primary schools.
-A midday meal is supplied to supplement the children’s nutrition.
 CRS helps each child to open a bank account and they are encouraged to save money.

 Once they have completed their courses students are encouraged to form self-help groups, such as the Women’s Empowerment Group (WEG), and establish income generating activities.
 Some former students have joined CRS’s Nari Dana project.

-The health programme offers a school health clinic twice a month with a doctor’s check-up and the distribution of medicines.
+The health programme offers a school health clinic once a month with a doctor’s check-up and the distribution of medicines.
 Many of the school children receive iron supplements for iron deficiency anaemia.
 Referrals are made to government hospitals when necessary.

 “I have not been able to walk or move my hands ever since I can remember.
 My parents used to carry me around everywhere.
 I could not even go to the bathroom on my own.
 I felt very sad and alone because I could never leave the house when my friends used to go out and play.
 Now all that has changed since the CRS didis took me to a big hospital and gave me a wheelchair.
 These days I go out to the nearby grounds when they play.
 I even went to see the Victoria Memorial with my parents in my wheelchair!”